Manually Integrate Jamf Pro with Intune for compliance

 Select Tenant administration > Connectors and tokens > Partner device management.

-Enable the Compliance Connector for Jamf by pasting the Application ID you saved during the previous procedure into the Specify the Azure Active Directory App ID for Jamf field.
+Enable the Compliance Connector for Jamf by pasting the Application ID you saved during the previous procedure into the Specify the Microsoft Entra App ID for Jamf field.

 Configure Microsoft Intune Integration in Jamf Pro